So, you finally have a car in Boulder.

 Well, you’re wrong.

 Driving in Boulder might be the most frustrating thing you experience in your four years at CU.
 Follow these tips, and you might – might – survive.
+Of course, you need to prepare your vehicle first.
+Check if it requires tire repair or any other auto repair service before going on a long trip.
+Those need to replace their old tires may visit a local tire sale shop.

 1. Beware of cyclists and pedestrians.